jensgraetzer/SRT-time-shifter/README.md

 ## srtTimeCorrector.py

 Do you want to shift all subtitle times in a way, that they fit to a media file, that runs at a sligtly different speed?
 Than write the name of the subtitle file srtTimeCorrector.ini.
 Add a pair of times (old, new time) from the beginning of the media file.
-And add a pair of times (old, new time) from the beginning of the media file.
+And add a pair of times (old, new time) from the end of the media file.

 Next, run the script srtTimeCorrector.py.
 The script reads the subtitle file and outputs a new subtitle file with the new times.